Military career of Napoleon: Battle record summary

 Napoleon especially proved his tactical genius in major encounters, worthy examples of which may be such as of Toulon, Rivoli, Austerlitz, Friedland and Dresden.

 The siege of Toulon is notable for Napoleon's identification and capture of a key fortified position for the shelling of the Allied fleet, which entered Toulon, as it made further defence useless; Southern France was saved from invasion by sea.

 The Rivoli battle, from Napoleon's point of view, consisted of noting the exhaustion of the main Austrian column, which was pushing back the French, and its lack of sufficient artillery and cavalry support, then sending of supervacaneous French troops from that area to repel the flanking Austrian column, which was breaking through a narrow passage, meeting it with infantry, cavalry and artillery from all sides, and afterwards sending French troops from there to repel the main attack.
 The strategic and tactical result was devastating for the Austrian army.

 By Austerlitz, the French Imperial Army became the best in Europe, according to one point of view.
 Largely due to Bonaparte's corps innovations.
 The Allies, however, were in a formidable defensive position.
 The Austerlitz battle took place during foggy weather.
 The French decisive victory was achieved thanks to Napoleon's plan, which weakened his right flank, thereby lured them out to attack, and delivered a massive blow to the weakened heights.
 "The Sun of Austerlitz" cleared the fog and encouraged the Frenchmen as they were pushing up the heights.
 Hence Napoleon cut the allied army in half and routed it; the casualties were catastrophic for the Allies.
 Austerlitz ended the War of the Third Coalition.
+Napoleon would go on to use this victory as a way to rally his troops and politically influence the people of france.
+Most historians today agree this is one of, if not his greatest victory in all his years.

 At Friedland, the troops of Marshal Jean Lannes managed to avoid being broken on the first day of battle against superior forces.
 Then, Napoleon arrived with his main force, insightfully saw the weakness of the Russian position, which was located with its back to the river and divided by a stream, and dealt crushing blows, defeating the Russians piecemeal and ending the War of the Fourth Coalition.